hernanmanrique/hernanmanrique.github.io/research/research.md

 ## 2.State of environmental defenders in the Peruvian Amazon: Evaluating deforestation and environmental crimes in indigenous lands (2024-2025)

-This ongoing collaboration with the a local NGO, Propurús, represents an innovative effort of environmental advocacy in Peru.
-Using, Geographic Information Systems, remote sensing and fieldwork, Propurús seeks to uncover the real extent of environmental crimes in the Peruvian Amazon.
+This ongoing collaboration with a local Peruvian NGO, Propurús, represents an innovative effort of environmental advocacy in the Peruvian Amazon.
+Using, Geographic Information Systems, remote sensing and fieldwork, Propurús seeks to uncover the real extent of environmental crimes in the Amazonian regions of Peru.

 ## 3. Illegal mining and coca cultivation in the buffer zone of the El Sira Communal Reserve: exploration of their infiltration mechanisms and impacts on forest loss (2023-2024)